 have a name: Abstract Syntax Tree, or AST for short.

 It’s called abstract syntax because it’s an abstraction over the human facing syntax.
-The following expressions, clearly different even if evaluating to the same thing, all have the same Expr
+The following, syntactically different expressions, all parse to the same Expr

 1 + 2